vegafusion/vegafusion.github.io/source/polars.md

 [Polars](https://www.pola.rs/) describes itself as a "Lightning-fast DataFrame library for Rust and Python".
 Polars has quickly [gained popularity](https://star-history.com/#pola-rs/polars&Date) as a faster alternative to pandas that also supports larger datasets.

-VegaFusion's polars integration makes it possible to input and output Polars DataFrames without conversion through pandas.
+VegaFusion's Polars integration makes it possible to input and output Polars DataFrames without conversion through pandas.

 Note: Polars support requires Altair 5.